ElektraInitiative/libelektra/doc/INSTALL.md

 	sudo make uninstall

-or in the build directory:
+or in the build directory (will not honor DESTDIR!):

 	xargs rm < install_manifest.txt